jwatki8/Projects/README.md

 Looking at our models we can see that our features don’t show much predictive power.
 I would also like to note that I also fit the model to the rating polarity target variable as well, but the results weren’t much different.
 Out of the 3 models, I got the best results from our Random Forest Regression.

+### Hyperparameters

+Because I am dealing with a very large data set I ran a RandomizedSearchCV for the hyperparameters individually.
+This decreased the time for the CV search dramatically.
+The max_features parameter was the most important to me so I started there using values of 10, 20, 30, 40 and 50.
+The CV search determined the best max feature parameter was 50.

+Nest I wanted to find the best number of estimators.
+I tested the values 100,200,300 and 400.
+The best n_estimators parameter was 300.

+Next I tested a few values for max_depth.
+Of the values 2, 4,6 and 8, the best parameter value was 8.
+Overall the hyperparameter values for this dataset seem to give the best performance when they are larger.